Analytics and A/B testing: It’s a match made in data heaven.

 After identifying which tests to implement, you’ve ideally prioritized them and transformed them into scenarios (learn more about this phase).
 After your tests have run and you begin to get results, digital analytics data is also essential for your analysis, as it permits you to see the full picture of what your users are doing – and not just their behavior at your test location.
 You’ll be able to see if your test variations are having an impact further down your funnel or elsewhere on your site.

 For example, if your A/B test involves optimizing the very first step of your conversion funnel, you can use your analytics reports to verify whether test variations have had a positive or negative effect on later or final steps, and therefore qualify the full scope of your test’s impact.

 #4.
 Segment results for more pinpointed insights & personalization

 Another key way to use analytics to truly understand your A/B test results is visitor segmentation.
 Segmenting your test data can reveal deeper and unexpected insights which may vary from the overall test results.
 You’ll be able to better understand how your test variations are affecting different user populations… and better optimize and personalize for those different groups.

-For example, you might segment your analytics data based on customer status (new or returning) to see how different customers are responding to a certain test feature, or segment based on device used to see how mobile users interact with a test variation versus your desktop visitors.
+For example, you might segment your analytics data based on customer status (new or returning) to see how different customers are responding to a certain test feature or segment based on the device used to see how mobile users interact with a test variation versus your desktop visitors.